jpskycak/wedding/docs/source/index.rst

 :sup:`(Okay, fine, it also matches our aesthetic.)`

-To keep the URL reasonably short, we used the portmanteau ``Sanjustin = Sanjana + Justin``.
+To keep the URL reasonably short, we used the portmanteau ``sanjustin = sanjana + justin``.
 Conveniently, *Sanju* is a diminutive of Sanjana.

 .. (/lu'make/) is a Python library for cooks and food lovers
 .. that creates recipes mixing random ingredients.